roberthawdon/dfshow/docs/source/show.rst

   The syntax is a 3 or 4 digit octect.
 See the ``man`` pages for ``chmod`` for further information.

+  If SELinux is available, then pressing "C" will bring up the following prompt:

+  ``Set Context - User, Role, Type, Level, Raw String``

+  Selecting "U", "R", "T", or "L" will allow you to modify individual parts of the security context.
+Pressing "S" will let you modify the entire secuirty context.

 ``Quit``
   Closes the current directory currently displayed.
 The application